pm2-hive/pm2-hive.github.io/docs/features/pm2-api.md

 `npm install pm2 --save`

-**`pm2.connect(errback)`** - Connects to a running pm2 daemon ("God") or launches and daemonizes one.
-If launched, the pm2 process will continue running after the script exits.
+**`pm2.connect(errback)`** - Either connects to a running pm2 daemon ("God") either launches and daemonizes one.
+Once launched, the pm2 process will keep running after the script exits.
 **`pm2.connect(noDaemonMode, errback)`**

-* `noDaemonMode` - (Default: false) If true is passed for the first argument, pm2 will not be run as a daemon and will die when the script starting it exits.
-By deafult, pm2 stays alive after your script exits.
-If pm2 is already running, your script will attach to the existing daemon but will also die when your process exits.
+* `noDaemonMode` - (Default: false) If true is passed for the first argument, pm2 will not be run as a daemon and will die when the related script exits.
+By default, pm2 stays alive after your script exits.
+If pm2 is already running, your script will link to the existing daemon but will die once your process exits.
 * `errback(error)` - Called when finished connecting to or launching the pm2 daemon process.

 **`pm2.start(options, errback)`** - Starts a script that will be managed by pm2.